 Once I added up my total Coinbase fees, the issue became obvious.
 The problem was not my trading.
 It was where those trades happened.
 When I first started trading crypto, Coinbase didn’t seem expensive.
 But once trading became something I did week after week, its fee structure turned every trade into a leak.

 That realization changed my approach.
 I did not need to trade less or overhaul my strategy.
 I only needed to stop paying a premium to place the same trades.
-If I planned to trade consistently, I needed an exchange where frequent trading was not structurally expensive.
+If I planned to trade consistently, I needed a different approach.
+I needed an exchange where frequent trading was not expensive.

 That left one question worth asking.
-What does each trade actually cost when repeated hundreds of times?
+What does each crypto trade cost when repeated hundreds of times?
 The answer made the difference clear.
-Some platforms are built for occasional traders.
-Others are designed for traders who trade consistently.
+Some platforms suit occasional traders.
+Others favor frequent traders.

 That is what pushed me to move my trading to Bybit.
-By switching to a lower fee exchange, I reduced the cost of every trade going forward.
+By switching to a lower fee crypto exchange, I reduced the cost of every trade going forward.
 In practice, I did not change how I traded, how often I traded, or what I traded.
-I simply stopped overpaying.
+I only stopped overpaying.

 Only after making the switch did I calculate the numbers.
 I compared the costs of those same trades on Coinbase with what I actually paid on Bybit.
 Seeing the totals side by side made one thing clear.
-This wasn’t just a small change.
-It was the single decision that kept thousands in my account instead of quietly disappearing into fees.
+This wasn’t a small change.
+It was the single decision that kept thousands in my account.
+Instead of disappearing into fees.

 How Much I Would Have Paid on Coinbase for the Same 500 Trades

-To see what was really going on, I stopped guessing and reviewed my trading history.
-I used my average trade size of about $5,000, an estimated Coinbase trading fee of roughly 0.15% per trade, and a total of 500 trades.
+To see what was really going on, I stopped guessing and reviewed my crypto trading history.
+I used my average trade size of about $5,000.
+I also used an estimated Coinbase trading fee of roughly 0.15% per trade, and a total of 500 trades.
 This helped me calculate how much I would have paid in fees if I had never switched exchanges.

 Each trade came with a fee of around $7.50.
 On its own, that amount is easy to ignore.
-However, when the same fee repeats hundreds of times, the numbers add up fast.
-Across 500 trades, those small deductions turned into roughly $3,750 in crypto trading fees.
+Yet, when the same fee repeats hundreds of times, the numbers add up fast.
+Across 500 trades, those small deductions added up.
+They became roughly $3,750 in crypto trading fees.

 The real problem was that the cost felt invisible.
 Nothing about that total showed up all at once.
-The fees were spread across months of normal trading and quietly accumulated while my focus stayed on entries and exits.
-By the time I finished the calculation, the conclusion was clear.
+Months of normal trading generated those fees, while my focus stayed on entries and exits.
+By the time I finished the calculation, my conclusion was clear.
 I should have switched exchanges much earlier.

 How Much I Paid in Crypto Trading Fees After 500 Trades on Bybit

-After seeing how quietly Coinbase fees added up, I wanted to see what actually changed after switching to a different exchange.
+Seeing how Coinbase fees added up made me curious.
+I wanted to see what changed after switching exchanges.
 To keep the comparison fair, I changed nothing about how I traded.
 The only difference was the platform.

-I used the same estimation method as before.
-With an average trade size of $5,000, an estimated Bybit trading fee of roughly 0.1% per trade, and the same 500 trades, the fee came out to around $5 per trade.
+I used the same $5,000 average trade size and 500 trades.
+With Bybit’s estimated trading fee of about 0.1% per trade, the cost came out to around $5 per trade.

 On its own, that number already felt different.
 It was smaller, but still easy to overlook.

 Over 500 trades, those $5 fees added up to roughly $2,500.
-When I compared that to the $3,750 I would have paid on Coinbase for the same trades, the difference was impossible to ignore.
-Simply switching exchanges saved me about $1,250 across those 500 trades.
+On Coinbase, the same trades would have cost $3,750.
+That difference was impossible to ignore.
+Switching exchanges saved me about $1,250 across those 500 trades.
 That is to say, I saved 25% of my capital.

 That realization made one thing clear.
 When you ignore crypto trading fees, you give away profits.
-Switching to a lower fee exchange like Bybit can be one of the most impactful and low effort decisions you can make.
+Switching to a lower fee exchange like Bybit can be one of the most impactful decisions you make.
+And it takes very little effort.

 You May Like: How to Create and Verify A Bybit Account in 5 Minutes